 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Morral has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Morral has few renters and college students.
 But the biggest reason it is quieter in Morral than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Morral may be for you.

-Morral is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Morral doesn't have a public transportation system that people use for their commute.

 The per capita income in Morral in 2022 was $31,062, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,248 for a family of four.
 However, Morral contains both very wealthy and poor people as well.